brettjames250/casting-aganecy/README.md

 # Udacity Full Stack Web Development - Capstone Project

+## Project

+This project has been completed as part of the Udacity Full Stack Web Developer Nanodegree program.
+The context of this application is a casting agency system that manages actors and movies.
+Users will roles have different permissions attached such as adding movies and actors, updating, deleting and retrieving.
+The API is backed by a relational database architecture.
+The following database tables exist:

+- Movie
+- Actor
+- actor_movies (This is an association table that facilitates the many-to-many relationship between the Actor and Movies tables)

+The application is deployed on Heroku - https://casting-agency-brett-123.herokuapp.com

+## Tech Stack

+Key technologies used

+- Python
+- Flask framework
+- PostgresSQL
+- Heroku
+- Auth0

 ## Local environment setup

 1. Setup and activate a Python virtual environment.
 Following steps are using Gitbash CLI